colyseus/docs/docs/getting-started/unity3d-client.md

     _roomController.SetClient(client);
 }
 ```

-## Client:

-- When you connect to the server an instance of `ColyseusClient` is created and is stored in the `client` variable of `ColyseusManager`.
 - You can get available rooms on the server by calling `GetAvailableRooms` of `ColyseusClient`:
 ```csharp
 return await GetAvailableRooms<ColyseusRoomAvailable>(roomName, headers);